Funny-Systems-OSS/cloudsql-proxy-hardening/README.md

   + -credential_file:\
     The encrypted credential file be used to retrieve Service Account credential in cloud_sql_proxy_funny.
   + -use_plainfile:\
-    Setting this flag will allow you to use not encrypted credential file.
+    Setting this flag will allow you to use plainfile.
+## Todo
++ Act as classic cloud_sql_proxy if not in debug mode.